rydmike/flex_color_picker/README.md

 API reference: [ColorPickerCopyPasteBehavior](https://pub.dev/documentation/flex_color_picker/latest/flex_color_picker/ColorPickerCopyPasteBehavior-class.html)

-The `ColorPickerCopyPasteBehavior` is the second configuration class group.
+The `ColorPickerCopyPasteBehavior` is the second configuration-class group.
 It is used to configure the desired COPY-PASTE behavior of the color picker.
 You use it by passing in a `ColorPickerCopyPasteBehavior` configuration to the `ColorPicker()`'s property `copyPasteBehavior`: